HankB/pmb/README.md

 This will be allocated to a Logical partition in the Extended partition.

+Details:

+* This is best performed when booted from media other than the target as formatting programs get cranky about modifying the partitoin table when partitions are mounted and active.
+(Probably boot from SD and modify SATA/USB or NVME SSD.)
+* Identify the starting sector of the next partition.
+* Create and format and mount the partition.
+* Uncompress the source image to `/tmp`
+* Identify the partitions inside the image and mount thep (e.g. `losetup`)
+* Copy the root partition to the new added partition.
+* "Backup" the boot (FAT) partition to the new partition as was done when swapping OSs.
+This eliminates the need to identify which OS was previously active and back it up before copying the new boot sector in place.

 ## Alternatives

 * <https://github.com/procount/pinn> PINN is a more mature and polished boot selector.
 It is actively supported and works on a Pi 5.
 Specific advantages include: